Letters of Recommendation

 It is common for schools to require at least two or three letters minimum and six letters maximum; however, quality is weighed more heavily than quantity.
 Increasing the amount of recommendation letters in your application does not necessarily increase the strength of your application.

 Many health professions schools have specific requirements for letters of recommendation.
+Some professions refer to a letter of recommendation as a letter of evaluation.
 You are encouraged to check the websites of the schools where you are applying to ensure that your letters meet all requirements.
 Each individual who writes a letter of recommendation for you should be able to speak about your individual strengths, accomplishments, and capabilities in detail.

 We recommend seeking letters of recommendation from the following parties: